LSSTDESC/tom_desc/README.md

 <!--
 <ul>
 <li> Run <code>git submodule update --init --recursive</code>.
 There are a number of git submodules that have the standard TOM code.
 By default, when you clone, git doesn't clone submodules, so do this in order to make sure all that stuff is there.
 (Alternative, if instead of just <code>git clone...</code> you did <code>git clone --recurse-submodules ...</code>, then you've already taken care of this step.)
 If you do a <code>git pull</code> later, you either need to do <code>git pull --recurse-submodules</code>, or do <code>git submodule --update --recursive</code> after your pull.</li>
-<li> Run <code>docker-compose up</code>.
+<li> Run <code>docker-compose up -d tom</code>.
 This will use the <code>docker-compose.yml</code> file to either build or pull two images (the web server and the postgres server), and run two containers.
 It will also create a docker volume named "tomdbdata" where postgres will store its contents, so that you can persist the database from one run of the container to the next.</li>
-<li>The first time you run it for a given postgres volume, once the containers are up you need to run a shell on the server container with <code>docker exec -it tom_desc_tom_1 /bin/bash</code> (substituting the name your container got for "tom_desc_tom_1"), and then run the commands:
+<li>The first time you run it for a given postgres volume, once the containers are up you need to run a shell on the server container with <code>docker compose exec -it tom /bin/bash</code>, and then run the commands:
 <ul>
     <li><code>python manage.py migrate</code></li>
     <li><code>python manage.py createsuperuser</code> (and answer the prompts)</li>